Qinyuan72/Python27_Leap_test/README.md

 <https://github.com/pcyco1/Python27_Leap_test/blob/master/LeapCode/Gestures.py>

-Gestuers.py uses the Gestures tools provide by leap motion to detect user's hand gesture.
+Gestuers.py uses the Gestures tools provide by leap motion to detect user’s hand gesture.
 The code detects user gesture and send a message of the gesture to an MCU (microcontroller unit) with wi-fi connectivity and OLED display.